 VAST’s Similarity reduces data where others fail to.
 Our Similarity Reduction, described in detail in this blog post, reduces data in similar blocks down to minimum sized delta blocks by compressing similar blocks together.
 The result is a best of all worlds method that not only compresses data with a state-of-the-art algorithm, and saves the extra space taken by duplicate copies of blocks like deduplication, but also reduces the space taken when two blocks are only similar, containing common data smaller than the block size.

-Universal Storage not only delivers sub-millisecond access times, we deliver that all-flash performance while reducing bigger data sets than anyone else, better than anyone else.
+VAST not only delivers sub-millisecond access times, we deliver that all-flash performance while reducing bigger data sets than anyone else, better than anyone else.